thomasgreenacre/sales-predictions/README.md

 - OneHot encoded the most frequent values for missing data on features with object data type

 ## Results

-### Here are examples of how to embed images from your sub-folder

 #### Feature Correlation Heatmap